 In another version of the folktale, also from the Zhou Dynasty, a man by the name of Jiāng Zǐyá was asked by his king to find him an adviser.
 Jiāng Zǐyá traveled far and wide, finally asking a noted scholar, who lived high up on a mountaintop.
 Jiāng Zǐyá made many visits to the hut of scholar who consistently refused to give Jiāng Zǐyá the name of a worthy advisor.
 Finally, out of frustration and anger, Jiāng Zǐyá killed the scholar.

-In December, 2020, there was a clash brewing between two significant Presidents in China: Jack Ma and Xi Jinping.
+In December, 2020, there was a clash brewing between two significant Presidents in China: Jack Ma, of Alibaba, and Xi Jinping, of the People’s Republic of China.

-According to the Chinese version of the conversation between Jack Ma, the founder of Alibaba and of Ant Financial, President Xi Jinping threatened Mr. Ma with a scare tactic bringing to life the folktale in 2020.
-Writers said the tactic said the reprimand reminded them of the Chinese Proverb: Kill the Chicken to Scare the Monkey.
+According to the Chinese version of the conversation between Jack Ma and President Xi Jinping, the Chinese leader threatened Mr. Ma with a scare tactic bringing to life the folktale in 2020.
+Writers reported that the tactics used to reprimand Ma reminded them of the Chinese Proverb: Kill the Chicken to Scare the Monkey.
+Initial reactions sound like the reprimand hit the mark!
 We shall see how it all works out.